justinhyu6/porostats-showcase/README.md

 # Porostats

-I couldn't find a League of Legends analytics website that had everything I wanted, so I built my own. https://porostats.pages.dev/
+I couldn't find a League of Legends website/app that had everything I wanted, so I built my own. https://porostats.pages.dev/

-If you would like to try search up a player but aren't familiar with the game, try searching up Troubling Rain#jmon
+Porostats is an actively developing project, and the live site showcases its current functionality and ongoing development.